 At a minimum, applicants must:

-- Intend to enroll in an accredited post-secondary institution beginning in fall 2018
+- Intend to enroll in an accredited post-secondary institution beginning fall 2022.

 - Earn a cumulative unweighted GPA of 2.5 or above